nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-10-19

-9:00pm Fixed a problem with the sector antennas not powering up at the Guernsey hub
+9:00pm There is still a problem with the sector antennas at the Guernsey hub

 2019-10-18